tekhedd/ResetFlake/README.md

 monitor output.
 Or hack the script to use a static IP address.
 We're into the "do it your way" part of things now.

+Stats are available as the default page.
+REST apps can browse to http://<device>/stats to get all stats as JSON.
+There is also a handy "Hello, world." rest service located at "/hello".

 ### License

 Licensed under the WTFPL.